-In your twenties and even in your thirties, retirement seems like a long time away.
-But the fact is, someday you may (most likely you will) want to stop working as hard as you do and relax and enjoy your life in your 60's, 70's and beyond.
-Plus, with young adults taking great care of themselves, living a long, healthy life is not only a possibility but quite likely.
+In your 20s and even in your 30s, retirement seems like a long time away, but the fact is, someday you may (most likely, you will) want to stop working as hard as you do and relax and enjoy your life in your 60s, 70s, and beyond.
+And for young adults who take great care of themselves, living a long and healthy life is not only a possibility but quite likely.

-02How Do You Start Saving?
+How Do You Start Saving?

-According to Forbes.com:
+According to Forbes:

 Use caution when taking advantage of stock options to purchase your company's stock, if it is offered to you.
-While a discounted cost is a great opportunity, don't overload your 401K with any one stock, no matter how successful it is or how much you believe in the company.
+While a discounted cost is a great opportunity, don't overload your 401(k) with any one stock, no matter how successful it is or how much you believe in the company.
 Owning a variety of stocks is the key to a strong portfolio.

 Don't Wait Because of Debt

 Forty-four million Americans are in the process of paying off student loans, so if you have a debt to pay off, you are not alone.
 Don't make the mistake of waiting to start contributing to a 401(k) plan until after your loans are completely paid off, though.
 Budget your expenses carefully, and look for opportunities to pay off your debt, especially if you can automate those payments through payroll deductions like you might do with 401(k) contributions.
 Paying off loans while saving won't be nearly as difficult as you might think it will be.

 Saving for the future is just as important as paying off debts from the past.
 You invested in your education; now you need to invest in your retirement.